belongnet/sdk/README.md

 ### Event listeners:

-You can listen to the events from the payment frame.
+To determine the outcome of a payment (success or failure and etc), you can set up event listeners that listen to events from the payment frame.
+We provide `isPaymentEvent` utility to help identify payment-related events.

 ```ts
 import { isPaymentEvent } from '@belongnet/sdk'